Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Theoretical analysis from quantum kinetic theories

-Although we discuss the polarization of massless fermions above, we may extend our analysis to massive fermions.
-In the case of massive fermions, we may generalize the on-shell condition $\delta(p^{2})$ in Eq. (\ref{eq:A_01}) to $\delta(p^{2}-m_{i}^{2})$ with $m_{i}$ being the mass of fermions.
-Then, we obtain the $\mathcal{S}^{\mu}$ in Eq. (\ref{eq:S_01}) from different sources,
+Although we discuss the polarization of massless fermions above, we can extend our analysis to massive fermions.
+In the case of massive fermions, we can generalize the on-shell condition $\delta(p^{2})$ in Eq. (\ref{eq:A_01}) to $\delta(p^{2}-m_{i}^{2})$ with $m_{i}$ being the mass of fermions.
+Then, we obtain $\mathcal{S}^{\mu}$ in Eq. (\ref{eq:S_01}) from different sources,